leochanj105/TYTManagement/README.md

 # TYTManagement
-This is a demo of the product/user management system created for the jade enterprise TYT.
+This is a demo of the product/user management system created for the jade enterprise TYT Entertainment.

 ## Getting started
 This web management system is build with springmvc & hibernate & maven.